Australian Capital Territory, Australia

-Rheumatology
+Rheumatology Services

-When should you see a Rheumatologist?
+When should you see a rheumatologist?

 If you have muscle or joint symptoms that are causing you problems consult your General Practitioner who will decide if your symptoms require assessment by a Rheumatologist.
 A Rheumatologist is a specialist physician who has expertise in diagnosing and treating arthritis, other musculoskeletal conditions and autoimmune diseases.
 Sometimes called ‘rheumatic diseases’.